randamohammed/Hospital-Appointment/README.md

 ## 🚀 How to Run the Project

+To ensure custom User Controls (Doctor/Patient screens, etc.) load correctly without Designer errors, it is essential to build the entire solution after cloning.

 1. Clone the repository
 2. Restore SQL database (included in `/Database/`)
 3. Open the solution in Visual Studio